cadebrown/old.cade.site/timeline.md

 ## Timeline

-this page contains a timeline of my contributions, personal projects, and significant dates
+This page contains a timeline of my contributions, personal projects, and significant dates

 2021-08 - [kata.tools](https://kata.tools), [*.ks](https://ks.kata.tools)

-  : i developed kata.tools as an extension of kscript, with a more complete ecosystem and runtime environment, with other languages and utilities
+  : I developed kata.tools as an extension of kscript, with a more complete ecosystem and runtime environment, with other languages and utilities

 2021-06 - [ML/AI Art](https://github.com/cadebrown/cmlart)